MobileRoboticsSkoltech/OpenCamera-Sensors/README.md

 **This repository is created to extend OpenCamera application with the following capabilities:**

 - Support IMU sensor data recording, provide settings for different IMU frequencies
-- Support extended video recrding with frame timestamps (frame timestamps can be used together with sensor timestamps if your device has SENSOR_INFO_TIMESTAMP_SOURCE_REALTIME in CameraMetadata)
+- Support extended video recording with frame timestamps (frame timestamps can be used together with sensor timestamps if your device has SENSOR_INFO_TIMESTAMP_SOURCE_REALTIME in CameraMetadata).

+Currently video frame timestamping feature is in development in the [frame_timestamps](https://github.com/azaat/OpenCamera-Sensors/tree/frame_timestamps) branch and may be unstable.

 **How to enable sensor data recording?**